-Carol is a Director and Head of Private Client at Hugh Jones Solicitors.
+Carol is a Consultant with the Expert Witness team at Hugh Jones Solicitors.
 She has specialised in private client law, mental capacity and Court of Protection law and practice since qualification as a solicitor in 2002.

-One of the largest parts of Carol’s practice is ensuring that her clients have suitable Wills.
-This includes advising on appropriate trusts e.g. for those who need to make provision for people who have disabilities, or for people who are concerned about their liability to pay for care home fees, and so on.
-She takes a pragmatic approach, ensuring that her advice is workable in practice, and she has particular experience of making wills for people with mental capacity issues.
+Carol's experience includes advising on appropriate trusts e.g. for those who need to make provision for people who have disabilities, or for people who are concerned about their liability to pay for care home fees and she has particular experience of making wills for people with mental capacity issues.

-Carol has particular responsibility for overseeing the firm’s portfolio of trusts.
-These include compensation protection trusts, CICA trusts, trusts for disabled children and for vulnerable adults.
+Carol has a wide experience of trust work including compensation protection trusts, CICA trusts, trusts for disabled children and for vulnerable adults.

 Mental capacity and Court of Protection